saadbinmanjur/saadbinmanjur/README.md

 - 🔭 Engaged in some personal projects along with Kaggle competitions

-- 🌱 Studied B.Sc. in Computer Science & Engineering at University of Science and Technology Chittagong
+- 🌱 Pursuing Master's Degree in Applied Statistics and Data Science at Jahangirnagar University

 - 👯 I’m looking to collaborate on data science and machine learning projects